Book Consultation

 How long does a compilation report take?+

 Usually about two weeks after we receive your complete data and documents.
-A review engagement takes about four weeks because of the added procedures.

 Are compilation reports accepted for lending in Canada?+